Butel-Comco Advert - March 1981

 Butel-Athena: The ideal Small Business System

-From another company that appears to have left no trace whatsoever - Butel-Comco Limited of Southampton - comes this advert for the Athena, one of a handful of microcomputers that came with a built-in printer.
+From another company that appears to have left almost no trace whatsoever - Butel-Comco Limited of Southampton - comes this advert for the Athena, one of a handful of microcomputers that came with a built-in printer.

 There's virtually no information about the computer itself in the advert, other than it was capable of running all the usual business stuff - accounting, stock control and word processing - so it most likely had a Z80 processor and ran CP/M.

-But whatever it was built on, it was relatively expensive, coming in at £5,694 plus VAT, or about £35,100 in 2025 money.
+But whatever it was built on, it was relatively expensive, coming in at £5,694 plus VAT, or about £36,300 in 2026 money.
+It was however capable of supporting additional users, using additional terminals connected to it via serial ports.

 As well as the built-in printer - as also seen in OKI's if800, HP's HP-85, 1978's Rockwell AIM-65 or the computer that was more printer than micro, Durango's 700 - the Athena sported an unusually-wide display housing.